adamskowronski-gif/samplecode/README.md

 FullUIReset, Health and Inventory reset.

-TitleLevelSelect, lets players enter a code that they receive when they die to start back at a level again
+TitleLevelSelect, lets players enter a code that they receive when they die to load in a level from start menu.

-inventoryUI, controls the test for the coin, key bomb UI text.
+inventoyUI, controls the text for the coin, key bomb UI text.
 <br>
 <br>
 <br>